harlan-zw/harlanzw.com-vitepress/app/blog/how-the-heck-does-vite-work/index.md

 Check out Mozilla's <a href="https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/" target="_blank">article</a> on ES Modules if their new to you.
 :::

-## Understanding Webpack
+## Understanding webpack

-To understand how Vite works, it's best to look at how Webpack works first.
-Even with its popularly, understanding Webpack can be intimidating, so I'll try to keep it simple.
+To understand how Vite works, it's best to look at how webpack works first.
+Even with its popularly, understanding webpack can be intimidating, so I'll try to keep it simple.

-Webpack is versatile in what you can do with it, but at it's core, it will:
+webpack is versatile in what you can do with it, but at it's core, it will:
 - Starting with an entry file, build a tree of your dependencies: all the imports, exports, requires from your code/files
 - Transform / compile modules: think transpiling js for older browsers, turning SCSS into CSS
 - Use algorithms to sort, rewrite and concatenate code
 - Optimise

-### Webpack In Development
+### webpack In Development

 Assuming you're using one of the main Vue frameworks, when you start your app in development, it is going to do a few things:
 1. Bundle all of your code